***2020 Recruiting – Now Accepting Applications***

 - We are fortunate that searches are not a frequent occurrence in Manitoba.
 Our volunteers need to be internally motivated and find enjoyment in the training and team work experiences gained from WINSAR membership.

-In addition to the above minimum requirements, WINSAR looks for individuals who possess skills that can help the society grow.
+In addition to the above minimum requirements, WINSAR looks for individuals who possess skills that can help the association remain strong.
 WINSAR members serve not only as searchers but also as representatives of a non-profit organization run entirely by volunteers.

 - Pleasure Craft Operator Certification